Sarah Baartman: Death and aftermath

 Baartman died on 29 December 1815 around age 26, of an undetermined inflammatory ailment, possibly smallpox, while other sources suggest she contracted syphilis, or pneumonia.
 Cuvier conducted a dissection but no autopsy to inquire into the reasons for Baartman's death.

 The French anatomist Henri Marie Ducrotay de Blainville published notes on the dissection in 1816, which were republished by Georges Cuvier in the Memoires du Museum d'Histoire Naturelle in 1817.
 Cuvier, who had met Baartman, notes in his monograph that its subject was an intelligent woman with an excellent memory, particularly for faces.
 In addition to her native tongue, she spoke fluent Dutch, passable English, and a smattering of French.
 He describes her shoulders and back as "graceful", arms "slender", hands and feet as "charming" and "pretty".
 He adds she was adept at playing the Jew's harp, could dance according to the traditions of her country, and had a lively personality.
-Despite this, Cuvier interpreted her remains, in accordance with his theories on racial evolution, as evidencing ape-like traits.
+Despite this, Cuvier interpreted her remains as evidencing ape-like traits.
 He thought her small ears were similar to those of an orangutan and also compared her vivacity, when alive, to the quickness of a monkey.
-He was part of a movement of scientists who were aiming to codify a hierarchy of races with the white man at the top.
+He was part of a movement of scientists who sought to identify and study differences between human races, with the aim of theorising a racial hierarchy.